aranganath24/ARSC5040_GIS_2024/class1.md

 nav_order: 1
 ---

-# Class One: Basic concepts; spatial thinking; mapping data
+# Class One: Basic concepts; spatial thinking; choropleth maps
 {:.no_toc}

 ## Table of contents